Press ESC to close

 Lead Generation: What is it?
 Why Does it Matter?

 Before understanding how virtual assistants fit in, it’s key to grasp why lead generation is vital.
-Lead generation is the process of identifying potential customers who may become buyers.
+B2b lead generation is the process of identifying potential customers who may become buyers.
 It’s the first step in the sales funnel and foundational to business growth and revenue.
-For a deeper dive into how organic strategies work, check out this guide on organic lead generation.
+For a deeper dive into how organic strategies work, check out this Best Lead Generation Sites to Grow Your Business.

 Effective lead generation must: